textadventures/quest/docs/quest5_7.md

 The second runs when Quest does not understand a command.
 The unresolvedcommandhandler script has been around for ages; this just promotes it to the editor interface, so it will be easy to use.

-The third is used by `ScopeReachable` function, which Quest uses to match player input to commands.
-You can use it to add items to a local variable, list called "items".
+The third is used by `ScopeReachableNotHeldForRoom` function, which Quest uses to match player input to commands.
+You can use it to add items to a local variable, a list called "items".
 This offers a relatively easy way to add "backdrop" objects; things that are always there, such as wall, ceiling, floor.
 You just have one of each of these in your game, this script effectively adds them to every room, so the player can LOOK AT WALL, and it will work with minimal effort.
 You could go further, and have different things in different types of rooms.
 If the room name has "forest" in it, add the `tree` object, for example.